Mobile app advertising trends come and go, so you need to discern between what’s here to stay and what we’ll laugh at five years from now.

 The consumption of short-form video content has increased by 135% between the second quarter of 2021 and Q2 of 2022.
 TikTok has quickly become one of the favorite social platforms for people worldwide, with a global audience of 1.8 billion users.

-To make the most of your mobile advertising efforts, you should invest in video growth.
+To make the most of your advertising campaigns and mobile attribution tools, you should invest in video growth.

 Focus on the right channels: